lstent/lucyStent.me/index.md

 _(Built using Unreal engine)_

 High Tide is a local couch co-op multiplayer (in the making) which the player controls a shark and has to eat more than the other players to win the game.
-Each shark has different abilities depending on what species the player chooses which can mean your shark is faster or has an ability to hooover in all the fish within a certain range and maybe even stun another player.
+Each shark has different abilities depending on what species the player chooses which can mean your shark is faster or has an ability to hoover in all the fish within a certain range and maybe even stun another player.
 Also depending on what type of fish you each you can gain or loose different number of points.
-There are different maps and game modes including a peaceful reef that you race against time to eat more than your friends or an underwater shipwreak that has dangerous enemies that you must avoid to succeed.
+There are different maps and game modes including a peaceful reef that you race against time to eat more than your friends or an underwater shipwreck that has dangerous enemies that you must avoid to succeed.

 [Link](https://www.facebook.com/CosmoPodStudios/) to the official CosmoPod Studio Facebook Page to follow our progress